Hamiltonian limited valence model for liquid polyamorphism: Liquid--liquid phase transition associated with dimerization ( )

-At the narrowest repulsive shoulder $w_z=1.15$ we observe spontaneous crystallization into the face centered cubic (fcc) crystal upon cooling for $\rho\geq 0.75$, indicated by the abrupt drop of pressure, because the ordered fcc crystal, occupies less volume than the disordered liquid.
+At the narrowest repulsive shoulder $w_z=1.15$, we observe spontaneous crystallization into the face centered cubic (fcc) crystal upon cooling for $\rho\geqslant 0.75$, indicated by the abrupt drop of pressure, because the ordered fcc crystal occupies less volume than the disordered liquid.
 The LLPT is still present at $\rho=0.735$, $T=3.88$, $P=0.441$.
 In addition, we observe the isostructural phase transition between two fcc crystals with different lattice constants.
-This phase transition ends at the isostructural critical point\cite{Kincaid1976} at larger $\rho=0.78$, but smaller $T=3.21$ (Fig.~\ref{fig:4}).
-It is worth mentioning that the isostructural critical point was discovered experimentally and explained theoretically using core-softened potentials\cite{Kincaid1976,Frenkel94} long before the LLCP\cite{Franzese2001}.
-The core softened potentials with narrow repulsive shoulder are prone to crystallization at high density, while the maximum valence model based on the same potentials, with the restriction that only $z$ neighbors can enter the shoulder is not\cite{Smallenburg2013}.
-Here we observe a novel situation, when both the solid-solid and the liquid-liquid critical points can be observed simultaneously.
+This phase transition ends at the isostructural critical point~\cite{Kincaid1976} at larger $\rho=0.78$, but smaller $T=3.21$ (figure~\ref{fig:4}).
+It is worth mentioning that the isostructural critical point was discovered experimentally and was explained theoretically using core-softened potentials~\cite{Kincaid1976,Frenkel94} long before the LLCP~\cite{Franzese2001}.
+The systems with core-softened potentials with a narrow repulsive shoulder are prone to crystallization at high density, while the maximum valence model based on the same potentials, with the restriction that only $z$ neighbors can enter the shoulder, is not~\cite{Smallenburg2013}.
+Here, we observe a novel situation, when both the solid--solid and the liquid--liquid critical points can be observed simultaneously.